DR Congo arrests suspected mastermind of UN experts' murder | TODAY.NG

-A village chief believed to have ordered the killing in March of two UN experts in the Democratic Republic of Congo was arrested Saturday, a Congolese military spokesman said.
+A village chief believed to have ordered the killing in March of two UN experts in the Democratic Republic of Congo was arrested on Saturday, a Congolese military spokesperson said.

 Congolese authorities have from the start said the suspect, Constantin Tshidime Bulabula, was behind the slayings of Swedish-Chilean Zaida Catalan and American Michael Sharp, who were investigating reports of dozens of mass graves in the war-torn Kasai region.

-Military spokesman Anthony Mualushayi said Tshidime Bulabula, chief of a town just south of where the investigators were slain, was taken into custody some 100 kilometres (60 miles) from home.
+Military spokesperson Anthony Mualushayi said Tshidime Bulabula, chief of a town just south of where the investigators were slain, was taken into custody some 100km from home.

-He has since been taken to Kananga, along with another presumed suspect Tresor Mputu, the spokesman added.
+He has since been taken to Kananga, along with another presumed suspect Tresor Mputu, the spokesperson added.

 Catalan and Sharp reportedly left the city of Kananga on March 12 and their bodies were found 15 days later.
 Catalan had been decapitated.